Last updated on July 13, 2026

 We all know that big creatures need big mana.
 Luckily, Klauth, Unrivaled Ancient is a big commander that can make really big mana.
 It really can’t be overstated just how much mana this dragon makes.
 If you can’t dump your hand onto the battlefield after a single attack, you’re either doing something very wrong or your opponent is doing something very right.

 Shamanic Revelation is an incredible draw spell in mono-green if you have the deck that fits it.
-Drawing cards and gaining life.
-The stuff that dreams are made of.
-Sometimes you don’t want to wait for your guys to enter to draw those cards, you just want a new handful right away.
+Drawing cards and gaining life is the stuff that dreams are made of.
 Super powerful card under the right circumstances.

 The hideaway lands may be printed in virtually every precon, but there’s a reason for that.
 Mosswort Bridge is a good example that just works normally, but it works very well if you care about your creatures’ power.
 There’s definitely a ceiling, but that doesn’t matter.
 It’s just simple and good.

+If you’re looking for land drops and big guys, I have the card for you!
 Traverse the Outlands seemed so broken to me when it was first spoiled.
 Of course, that’s the Timmy in me coming out.
 In fairness, if you do manage to pull a dozen lands out of your deck, you’re going to have fun for the rest of the game.
-Most decks may not run enough basics to get the best use out of this, but if you’re looking for land drops and big guys, I have the card for you!

 Sometimes all you need is a really good combat trick.
 Temur Battle Rage combines the best two keywords to include on a combat trick: double strike and trample.
 It made a big splash when it was first printed and still persists to this day.
 We’ve seen some more tricks recently that compete with it, but Battle Rage is still in contention among combat tricks.
 It really shows how strong this instant was when it was printed over a decade ago.